 The faculty believes that the teaching-learning process should provide opportunities for students to attain the stated objectives.
 Learning experiences should be planned to achieve sequence, continuity, and integration of the knowledges, skills, and attitudes defined by the objectives as essential for professional practice.
-The teaching-learning process should include opportunity for teacherstudent cooperation in selecting and evaluating learning experiences and in appraising student progress and teaching methods.
-Learning experiences should direct student effort toward increasing selfunderstanding and understanding of others and increasing capacity in the use of intellectual skills.
+The teaching-learning process should include opportunity for teacher-student co-operation and participation in selecting learning experiences and in evaluating student achievement and teacher effectiveness.
+Learning experiences should direct student effort toward increasing self-understanding and understanding of others and increasing capacity in the use of intellectual skills.
 Students should be encouraged to re-examine and re-evaluate values and goals.
 They should have the opportunity to become increasingly mature professional persons who work constructively with both people and ideas.